ygzaydn/api-prisma/nodeAPI.md

 app.use(express.urlencoded({ extended: true }));
 ```

+`urlencoded` parses the text of request and return the generated object of it. (ex. 'google.com?a=1&thing=otherthing')

 ---

 **Nodemon** is a package to provide you hot-reloading.
 To install it run `npm install nodemon --save-dev`.
 Once you install update the `dev` script in your `package.json` file: